Yuying-Jin/DIGIT400static/note/staticSearch_on_Windows.md

 2. Navigate to staticSearch repository
 3. Run `ant`
 4. Run `cd test`
-5. Run `python3 -m http.server 8000` and jump to `localhost:8000` on a web browser if python
+5. Run `python3 -m http.server 8000` and jump to `localhost:8000` on a web browser
 6. Click on the link `search.html` in the first paragraph and search something freely